How to Help Someone with Mental Illness Accept Treatment

 Reduce stress.
 Stress makes bipolar disorder worse, so try to find ways to reduce stress in your loved one’s life.
 Ask how you can help and volunteer to take over some of the person’s responsibilities if needed.
 Establishing and enforcing a daily routine—with regular times for getting up, having meals, and going to bed—can also reduce family stress.

 Communicate openly.
-Open and honest communication is essential to coping with bipolar disorder in the family.
+Open and honest communication is essential to coping with someone who has bipolar disorder.
 Share your concerns in a loving way, ask your loved one how they’re feeling, and make an effort to truly listen—even if you disagree with your loved one or don’t relate to what’s being said.

 What you can say that helps: